Looking for the best Google Chrome extensions for software testers?

 If you use any particular Google Chrome extension for software testing which is missing on this list, do let me know in the comments section below and I will add it here.

-So without further ado, here we go!
+So without further ado, let’s jump right in!

 Chrome extensions for software testing – Web UI Testing

-#1.
-Screen Ruler – Screen Ruler is a simple chrome extension which does exactly what it says on the tin.
-Using Screen Ruler chrome extension while testing, you can measure object height, width, padding on either side by simply placing it over the element and dragging to draw out a ruler in the desired direction.
+Page Ruler Redux is a simple chrome extension that does exactly what it says on the tin.
+Using this chrome extension while testing, you can measure object height, width, the padding on either side by simply placing it over the element and dragging it to draw out a ruler in the desired direction.

 WhatFont is a simple extension which sticks to its name – easily find fonts on any web page.
-Simply hover on any font you want to identify on a web page and it shows which font is used.
+Click on the WhatFont icon on the Chrome toolbar.
+Hover on any font you want to identify on a web page and it shows which font is used.

-Spell Checker Chrome extension does exactly what it says on the skin!
-It checks spellings for all words on a web page and suggests corrections for misspelled words.
+Spell Checker Chrome extension does exactly what it says on the tin!
+It checks spellings for all words on a web page and suggests corrections for misspelt words.
 It is a simple chrome extension for copy-verification during web testing and supports 12 languages.

 Chrome extensions for software Testing – Automation

-It doesn’t allow all the features of its Firefox counterpart but still is one of the most useful chrome extension for testing.
-You can populate forms, control browser cache, manage cookies, inspect and highlight web-elements, title attributes, anchor information etc. on any web page saving a lot of time while testing.
+It doesn’t allow all the features of its Firefox counterpart but still is one of the most useful Chrome extensions for testing.
+You can populate forms, control browser cache, manage cookies, inspect and highlight web elements, title attributes, anchor information etc. on any web page saving a lot of time while testing.

-Firebug Lite is another chrome extension for software testing which doesn’t replace the options which Chrome Developer Tools provides, but works great with it.
+Firebug Lite is another chrome extension for software testing that doesn’t replace the options which Chrome Developer Tools provides, but works great with it.
 It provides a rich visual representation of HTML elements, DOM elements, and Box Model shading.

 Chrome extensions for software testing – Test Evidence

-Test evidence is important in reducing the turn-around time on defect resolutions and having a good tool which allows you to take screenshots easily and annotate the issues on them saves a feat amount of time.
+Test evidence is important in reducing the turn-around time on defect resolutions and having a good tool that allows you to take screenshots easily and annotate the issues on them saves a feat amount of time.

-#10.
-Awesome Screenshot – Awesome screenshot is the most famous screen capturing tool among software testers.
+Awesome Screenshot is the most famous screen capturing tool among software testers.
 You can capture full screen, a specific region or visible content on the web page, and at the same time annotate the screenshot by highlighting, cropping, adding text etc to your test evidence.

 Chrome extensions for software testing: Website Cookie Testing

-Being able to manage browser cookies and cache is important to make sure the application behaves as expected and that you are getting the right data and code from the server.
-You can use these extensions for website cookie testing as they allow you add, remove, edit cookies and clear browser cache.
+Being able to manage browser cookies and the cache is important to make sure the application behaves as expected and that you are getting the right data and code from the server.
+You can use these extensions for website cookie testing as they allow you to add, remove, edit cookies and clear browser cache.

 It shows set cookies and their values – you can change any of the current set values or add, delete, search, protect or block cookies.
 Using this extension saves you the hassle of going through the Chrome settings screen to search for cookies for a particular site.

 Unlike Clear Cache, when enabled it clears browser cache before loading a page so that you always get the latest version of the code from the server.
 If you are testing caching feature for your application, you can disable this add-on with a single click.

 Chrome extensions for software testing – Emulate different Screen Sizes

 Resolution Test makes it easier to test web applications on different screen resolutions and sizes.
 You can choose from a list of most common screen resolutions websites use or, use a custom size as per your need.
 It re-sizes the browser window and emulates the web application in the screen size you need.

 You can select from preset screen resolutions or add your own custom resolution size (and save them).
-A few features which Window Resizer has and Resolution Test doesn’t – Window Resizer allows you to set customizable global key shortcuts and you can also export your settings and import them on a different computer.
+A few features which Window Resizer has and Resolution Test doesn’t: Window Resizer allows you to set customizable global key shortcuts and you can also export your settings and import them on a different computer.

 Chrome extensions for Exploratory Testing

 Right-click on any field in the web application to bring up a context menu with pre-defined values for emails, names, phone numbers, postcodes etc. Select the value you need and it fills in the field you are in on the web page.

 Chrome extensions for API Testing

-You can group test API requests into collections which sync to the cloud making them accessible to others for team collaboration.
+You can group test API requests into collections that sync to the cloud making them accessible to others for team collaboration.
 Postman has a low learning curve too which means you will be testing APIs in no time.

 If you are testing RESTful APIs, reading raw JSON data can be daunting (try it if you haven’t and you will understand what I mean!).

 Chrome extensions for Security and Penetration Testing

 d3coder is another chrome extension for penetration testing.
 You can encode and decode selected text via context menu added within Chrome itself saving you plenty of time.
 Copy text to your clipboard and select a conversion from the menu.
 After the conversion, d3coder copies the new text into your clipboard.

-#31.
-Site Spider – Site spider is site crawler chrome extension which reports broken link on any web page.
+Site Spider is site crawler chrome extension which reports broken link on any web page.
 This extension saves a lot of time when testing software as you don’t have to manually check if all links are working.

 Chrome extensions for Accessibility Testing

 WAVE is a great web accessibility evaluation tool which is used to test any website against WCAG guidelines.
-WAVE Evaluation tool is a great chrome browser extension for accessibility testing as it adds WAVE capabilities within your browser and provides visual feedback about the accessibility of a web page by injecting icons and indicators into the web page.
+WAVE Evaluation tool is really useful for accessibility testing as it adds WAVE capabilities within your browser and provides visual feedback about the accessibility of a web page by injecting icons and indicators into the web page.

-#33.
-Accessibility Developer Tools – This chrome extension adds an Accessibility audit and an Accessibility sidebar pane in the elements tab in chrome developer tools and should really be a part of core tools within Chrome.
+Accessibility Developer Tools chrome extension adds an Accessibility audit and an Accessibility sidebar pane in the elements tab in chrome developer tools and should really be a part of core tools within Chrome.